 The V3 Walnut model's trigger is also outstandingly good, breaking at a crisp 4 lbs., 6 oz., one of the best triggers I've tested on a field autoloader in quite some time.
 For comparison, from my previous reviews, the Maxus had a 6 lbs. trigger, the Benelli Vinci was at 5 lbs., the A400 was at 4-3/4 lbs., the Benelli Ethos trigger was at 6-1/4 lbs., and the Winchester SX3's trigger broke at a bit over 6-3/4 lbs.

 The backstory on the V3 Walnut is this: Remington was close to releasing the V3 Walnut a year ago when the V3 synthetic and synthetic camo versions were released.
 During extended torture-testing of the V3 walnut Remington managed to crack some forearms.
 As a result, Remington directed their design teams to come up with options to eliminate this.

-exhaust gas vents at the barrel ring.
-The differences between the
+exhaust gas vents at the barrel ring, keeping pressure off of the walnut

 synthetic model gas plugs and the walnut model exhaust tubes are shown

 very cleanly-machined walnut forearm provides generous gas venting